nagaabhishekadavi/Learning-GIT/README.md

-This is an example to make a merge conflict
+This is an example to make a merge conflict at line no. 1